 You can also purchase manga digitally directly from the publisher or on sites like Amazon and Barnes and Noble.
 Sometimes publishers will release digital versions of manga series first.
 For instance, Kodansha released digital copies of Blue Lock and Tokyo Revengers before their print releases were announced.
 If you are looking for the best places to read manga online legally, you'll want to check out the best manga readers, sites, and apps!

-Viz also has the Shonen Jump app, which costs around $2.99 USD a month, and has a digital vault of 15,000+ manga chapters.
+Viz also has the Shonen Jump app, which costs around $2.99 a month, and has a digital vault of 15,000+ manga chapters.
 It used to be $1.99 a month, but Viz recently increased the price of its monthly membership.
-You can also read chapters of select manga as they release in Japan, so you can catch up on series quicker than you would with physical copies.
-They also have English-translated versions of manga that don't have physical copies yet on the Shonen Jump app.
-Special one-shots, such as Tatsuki Fujimoto's Look Back, are also available on the app.
+You can also read chapters of select manga as they are released in Japan, so you can catch up on the series quicker than you would with physical copies.
+They also have English-translated versions of manga that don’t have physical copies yet on the Shonen Jump app.
+Special one-shots, such as Tatsuki Fujimoto’s Look Back, are also available on the app.

 You can also read series digitally on Manga Plus, my favorite site to read on.
 You can read more recently released series that have yet to be printed with English translation as well as completed manga on their site!